How long does a hip prosthesis last?

 5. Short stem prostheses

-Gentler on the bone and stable in the long term, especially in younger patients.
+Gentler on the bone and long-term stable, especially in younger patients.

-Chapter 4: Influence of the surgeon & the surgical technique
+Chapter 4: Influence of the surgeon & surgical technique

 Why the surgeon's experience is crucial